HeinoPortfolio/Java/Appointment Application/Readme.md

 ***
 <p>This README file shows the general structure of the Appointment Application Folder.
 Below you will find a general listing of the contents of the each folder in the project.
 </p>
 <b>Note: The application will not run without the username and password for the database.
-These can be furnished upon request.</b>
+These can be furnished upon request.</b><br>

+To get a feel for the application please view the user's guide that can be found [here](https://github.com/HeinoPortfolio/Java/blob/master/Appointment%20Application/Appointment%20User%20Guide.pdf).

 <p>Will make use of the following technologies:</p>